-52 Introduction
+Introduction

-53 Chondrogenesis, or chondrogenic differentiation, is the differentiation path of progenitor cells via early 54 mesenchymal condensation into chondrocytes that synthesize a cartilaginous extracellular matrix 55 (ECM) (1-3).
-Aside from formation of articular cartilage and its maintenance, skeletal development 56 also depends on chondrogenic differentiation.
-Development of the long bones of the mammalian 57 skeleton depends on the activity of growth plates; cartilaginous entities at the ends of developing bones 58 in which chondrocytes differentiate from progenitor cells (1-3).
-In contrast to articular chondrocytes, 59 differentiating growth plate chondrocytes are predestined to undergo hypertrophic differentiation and 60 apoptosis.
-The remaining cartilaginous matrix is subsequently remodelled by osteoclastic/osteocytic 61 activity, resulting in de novo synthesized bone tissue (1-3).
-In vivo, chondrogenic differentiation is 62 almost exclusively initiated from local mesenchymal progenitor cells that reside in the cartilaginous 63 tissue (growth plate resting zone (4), articular cartilage superficial layer(5)) or in surrounding fibrous 64 tissues (e.g. periosteum (6, 7)).
-However, in vitro chondrogenic differentiation has been reported from 65 various primary (mesenchymal) progenitor cell sources including synovial membrane/fluid, bone 66 marrow, adipose tissue, fibroblasts, and induced pluripotent stem cells (8-10).
-In addition to high 67 amounts of oligosaccharides (mostly hyaluronic acid, heparan sulphate, chondroitin sulfate), important 68 cartilage ECM proteins are type II collagen (Col2a1) and aggrecan (Acan)(2, 11, 12).
+Chondrogenesis, or chondrogenic differentiation, is the cellular process that describes the differentiation path of progenitor cells via early mesenchymal condensation into chondrocytes that synthesize a cartilaginous extracellular matrix (ECM) (1-3).
+Aside from formation of articular cartilage and its maintenance, skeletal development also depends on chondrogenic differentiation.
+Development of the long bones of the mammalian skeleton depends on the activity of growth plates; cartilaginous entities at the ends of developing bones in which chondrocytes differentiate from progenitor cells (1-3).
+In contrast to articular chondrocytes, differentiating growth plate chondrocytes are predestined to undergo hypertrophic differentiation and apoptosis.
+The remaining cartilaginous matrix is subsequently remodelled by osteoclastic/osteocytic activity, resulting in de novo synthesized bone tissue (1-3).
+In vivo, chondrogenic differentiation is almost exclusively initiated from local mesenchymal progenitor cells that reside in the cartilaginous tissue (growth plate resting zone (4), articular cartilage superficial layer(5)) or in surrounding fibrous tissues (e.g. periosteum (6, 7)).
+In vitro however, chondrogenic differentiation has been reported from various primary (mesenchymal) progenitor cell sources including synovial fluid/membrane, bone marrow, adipose tissue, fibroblasts, and induced pluripotent stem cells (8-10).
+In addition to high amounts of oligosaccharides (hyaluronic acid, heparan sulphate, chondroitin sulfate, etc.), important cartilage ECM proteins are type II collagen (Col2a1) and aggrecan (Acan)(2, 11, 12).

 The master regulator of chondrogenic differentiation is the transcription factor SRY (sex determining region Y)-box 9 (Sox9).
 Mutations in SOX9 were originally identified as the cause for campomelic dysplasia (13, 14), a severe skeletal dysplasia associated with XY sex reversal and disproportionally short stature, as well as general lack of cartilaginous tissue formation.
 SOX9 was found to be essential for murine early chondrogenic lineage determination (15).
-Upon nuclear translocation (16, 17), Sox9 binds as a homodimer to its consensus DNA recognition sequence (A/T)(A/T)CAA(A/T)G(18), which includes the highly conserved AACAAT motif recognized by the HMG-box domain shared amongst

-76 Sox and Sry protein family members.
-In chondrogenic differentiation Sox9 drives the transcription of, 77 and cooperates with L-Sox5 and Sox6 for efficient transcription of the COL2A1 and ACAN genes (15, 78 19-22).
-Other cartilage ECM genes have also been demonstrated as under transcriptional control of 79 SOX9; including COL9A1 (23), COL27A1 (24), and MATN1 (25, 26).
-Besides L-Sox5 and Sox6, 80 another important factor for Sox9-mediated transcription is Smad3.
-Smad3 modulates the interaction 81 between Sox9 and CBP (CREB-binding protein)/p300 (27), thereby possibly explaining the pro-82 chondrogenic effect of bone morphogenetic proteins (BMPs) and transforming growth factor beta 83 (TGF $\beta$ s) on chondrogenic differentiation (28, 29).
+Upon nuclear translocation (16, 17), Sox9 binds as a homodimer to its consensus DNA recognition sequence (A/T)(A/T)CAA(A/T)G(18), which includes the highly conserved AACAAT motif recognized by the HMG-box domain shared amongst Sox and Sry protein family members.
+In chondrogenic differentiation Sox9 drives the transcription of and cooperates with L-Sox5 and Sox6 for efficient transcription of the COL2A1 and ACAN genes (15, 19-22).
+Other cartilage ECM genes have also been demonstrated to be under transcriptional control of Sox9; including COL9A1 (23), COL27A1 (24), and MATN1 (25, 26).
+Besides L-Sox5 and Sox6, another important factor for Sox9-mediated transcription is Smad3.
+Smad3 modulates the interaction between Sox9 and CBP/p300 (27), thereby possibly explaining the pro-chondrogenic effect of BMPs and TGF β s on chondrogenic differentiation (28, 29).

-84 During chondrogenic differentiation of progenitor cells in vitro, induction of Sox9 expression is 85 biphasic (30).
-In the first hours after initiation of chondrogenic differentiation Sox9 expression is 86 transiently induced (immediate early Sox9 induction), together with the other members of the "Sox-87 trio".
-Sox9 expression increases a second time, in parallel with the synthesis of cartilage ECM 88 molecules (late Sox9 induction).
-Previously, we demonstrated that this immediate early Sox9 89 expression is in part regulated by the immediate early response gene 1 (Egr1) (31) as well as by 90 $NF\kappa B/p65$ (30).
+During chondrogenic differentiation of progenitor cells in vitro, induction of Sox9 expression is biphasic (30).
+In the first hours after initiation of chondrogenic differentiation Sox9 expression is transiently induced (immediate early Sox9 induction), together with the other members of the "Sox-trio".
+Sox9 expression increases a second time, in parallel with the synthesis of cartilage ECM molecules (late Sox9 induction).
+Previously, we showed that this immediate early Sox9 expression is in part regulated by the immediate early response gene 1 (Egr1) (31) as well as by NF κ B/p65 (30).
 Similar expression patterns were also found in growth plate sections (30).
-The function 91 of the early Sox9 induction itself remains elusive.
-In the present work we therefore determined the 92 transcriptomic and proteomic consequences of the abrogation of early Sox9 expression during ATDC5 93 chondrogenic differentiation, and uncovered the biological processes that are driven by Sox9 during 94 the early phase of chondrogenic differentiation.
+The function of the early Sox9 induction itself remains elusive at present.
+In the present work we therefore determined the transcriptomic and proteomic consequences of the abrogation of early Sox9 expression during ATDC5 chondrogenic differentiation, and uncovered the biological processes that are driven by Sox9 during the early phase of chondrogenic differentiation.

-95 Materials and methods
+Materials and methods

-97 ATDC5 cell culture
+ATDC5 cell culture